For an accessible version or to translate, visit:

 • Have meals together as a family where possible, even if you are eating different things.
 This gives the child opportunities to be around different foods.

-• Have a familiar routine around mealtimes – wash hands, set table, eat food etc.
+• Have a familiar routine around mealtimes – washing hands, setting the table, eating food, etc.

 • Make sure your child is sitting in a comfortable chair (feet on the floor).